mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 ### **_Automated testing_**

 * HTML pages tested with [W3C HTML Validator](https://validator.w3.org).
 I had warning on regards sections that needed heading.
 Due to the fact that the heading was outside the section for layout reasons.
 Modified the position of the section warning removed.
+To test the page "My profile" I had to copy the HTML code from Devtool into validator due to error 500 from validator when testing.

 * CSS file has been tested with [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
 No errors.